1. About OneMusic

 Just like Australian businesses, businesses in other countries around the world also need to get permission or a music licence for their music use.

-If an Australian music creator’s song is played in a business overseas, the money is usually transferred to Australia through the music rights organistaions.
-If Australian businesses play music from other countries, then the Australian music rights organisation transfers the money to the home country and that artist gets paid.
+If an Australian music creator’s song is played in a business overseas, the money is usually transferred to Australia through the music rights organisations.
+If Australian businesses play music from other countries, then the Australian Music Rights Organisation transfers the money to the home country and that artist gets paid.

 Music Playing in Public, Laws